Formerly: Emeritus at Salt Lake City

 Other service projects include visits to the Shriners Hospital, Primary Children’s Hospital and The Children’s Center.

-Dining at Emeritus at Salt Lake City is truly a culinary delight.
+Dining at Brookdale Salt Lake City is truly a culinary delight.
 Our residents are treated to a variety of high quality meals and the dining experience parallels that of a fine restaurant.
 Each resident receives a menu with a diverse selection of delicious and well-balanced meals.

 Our servers are attentive and helpful and treat each person with dignity and respect.
 Breakfast choices are expansive and range from fruit or toast to waffles, pancakes, cereal, oatmeal, all styles of eggs and bacon and sausage.
 Two entrée choices are offered for lunch and dinner as well as choices from an “all available” menu.

 Brookdale Salt Lake City residents are allowed menu input through regular resident council meetings and “food committee” meetings.
 Our chef and her staff listen to residents’ comments and feedback and gladly incorporate these suggestions into our menu choices.
 Our Dining Services Director is in the dining room during all meals and this allows her to directly respond to residents’ concerns and comments.

 Monthly theme meals make our dining experience fun and festive.
 Residents choose the theme and menu during their resident council and food committee meetings.
 All holidays are celebrated with special dinners or lunches.

-The Dining Services Director at Emeritus at Salt Lake City has a very strong background in food services.
+The Dining Services Director at Brookdale Salt Lake City has a very strong background in food services.
 Many years in the food and customer service business as well as several years as the Director of Food Services at a skilled nursing facility uniquely qualifies her as an exceptional food management professional.